*Prices include airfare, lodging, ground transportation, meals, activity fees, and more.

 - Tourism & Hospitality – The entire tour is designed to showcase important tourist destinations, highlighting attractions, local culture, and experiences that are integral to the tourism industry.

-- World History – The itinerary delves deeply into the history and culture of Ireland and Scotland, providing insight into their rich literary history, folklore, and national traditions (e.g., haggis, Gaelic games) Students studying history would benefit from visiting historic sites like St. Patrick’s Cathedral, the Titanic Exhibition, Dunluce Castle, and Edinburgh Castle, all of which provide lessons in European history, architecture, and cultural heritage.
+- World History – The itinerary delves deeply into the history and culture of Ireland and Scotland, providing insight into their rich literary history, folklore, and national traditions (e.g., haggis, Gaelic games).

 - Conservation – The exploration of natural wonders like the Giant’s Causeway and scenic landscapes in Scotland involves studying geology, natural formations, and the impact of the environment on regional development.